westvirginiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 The ConnectNetwork payment portal allows payments with credit cards (MasterCard and Visa).
 Use any of these methods to make payments:

-• Pay Online: Use either the ConnectNetwork mobile app (Andriod or iOS) or website to complete payments.
+• Pay Online: Use either the ConnectNetwork mobile app (Android or iOS) or website to complete payments.
 First, create an account or sign in to an existing account for ConnectNetwork.
 Then, select the inmate or service of interest and provide the necessary details.

 • Phone: For phone payments, there is an automated voice messaging system that provides step-by-step guidelines on making payments.
-Place a call to (888) 988–4768 or contact the customer care at (877) 650–4249 for more information.
+Place a call to (888) 988–4768 or contact customer care at (877) 650–4249 for more information.
 The information required includes:

 • An accurate account number